HEAPr: Hessian-based Efficient Atomic Expert Pruning in Output Space: Related Works and Preliminary

 \paragraph{Mixture of Experts Compression.} Model compression for MoE architectures has recently attracted growing attention due to the remarkable performance of MoE models.
 MoE-Pruner~\citep{xie2024moe} performs weights sparsification based on activation magnitude, weight magnitude, and router importance, yet its acceleration is hardware-dependent and relies on distillation to recover accuracy.
 Expert-level pruning has been more extensively explored due to its hardware-friendly acceleration.
 NAEE~\citep{lu2024not} selects a subset of experts to minimize calibration error, but this can lead to overfitting and the loss of specialized knowledge.
 Similarly, MoE-I$^2$~\citep{yang2024moe} combines expert pruning with low-rank decomposition, yet requires additional fine-tuning for recovery.
 To alleviate such issues, expert merging methods aim to retain similar experts rather than discarding them.
 MC-SMoE~\citep{li2024merge} merges experts by clustering based on routing policies, and HC-MoE~\citep{chen2025retrainingfree} does so by grouping experts with similar outputs.
 However, limited expert similarity makes merging prone to parameter conflicts.
+EEP~\citep{liu2024efficient} uses gradient-free evolutionary search to combine expert dropping and expert merging, cutting SMoE experts and active experts while maintaining or improving downstream performance.
 To further exploit redundancy, $D^2$-MoE~\citep{gu2025delta} constructs a shared expert via weighted combinations and compresses residuals through low-rank decomposition, while Sub-MoE~\citep{li2025sub} applies SVD to extract a shared subspace across experts, both of which require computationally expensive decomposition and merging operations.
-We decompose the expert into atomic experts and propose \our, a method that measures atomic expert importance by utilizing a second-order approximation to assess the importance of atomic experts.
-This approach enables more flexible pruning units and provides a highly efficient algorithmic, preserving model performance while eliminating the need for retraining. \paragraph{Optimal Brain Surgeon in pruning.} The OBS framework~\citep{hassibi1993optimal, lecun1989optimal} approaches pruning as an optimization problem, aiming to minimize the increase in the loss function when a parameter is removed.
+We decompose the expert into atomic experts and propose \our, a method that measures importance by utilizing a second-order approximation to assess the importance of atomic experts.
+This approach enables more flexible pruning units and provides an efficient highly algorithm, preserving model performance while eliminating the need for retraining. \paragraph{Optimal Brain Surgeon in Pruning.} The OBS framework~\citep{hassibi1993optimal, lecun1989optimal} approaches pruning as an optimization problem, aiming to minimize the increase in the loss function when a parameter is removed.
 Consider a model that has already been trained and converged, with parameters $\theta$ and a corresponding loss $\ell(\theta)$.
 We can analyze the effect of perturbing the parameters by analyzing the second-order Taylor expansion of the loss function around $\theta$.
 Specifically, the change in the loss $\Delta \ell$ when perturbing the parameters by $\delta \mathbf{\theta}$ is given by the following:

 where $\bm{H}$ is the Hessian matrix of second derivatives of the loss with respect to the model parameters.
 Since the model has already converged to a local minimum of the loss function, the first-order term can be removed ($\nabla \ell(\theta) = \mathbf{0}$), and the higher-order terms can be ignored for small perturbations.